GoogleCloudPlatform/java-docs-samples/appengine-java8/spanner/README.md

 To see the results of the deployed sample application, open `https://spanner-dot-PROJECTID.appspot.com/run` in a web browser.

-Note : by default all the spanner example operations run in order, this operation may take a while to return.
+Note : by default all the spanner example operations run in order, this operation may take a while to show results.